YagoLopez/seez-exercise/README.md

 # Seez Exercise

-- This app consumes the Chuck Norrisi Jokes API: https://api.chucknorris.io/jokes/random
+- This app consumes the Chuck Norris Jokes API: https://api.chucknorris.io/jokes/random

 - It was created using the [`create-next-app`](https://nextjs.org/blog/create-next-app) package